netidx/netidx-book/src/overview.md

 ![Second Step](subscription-flow-step2.png)

 3. The Subscriber uses the service ticket to establish an encrypted GSSAPI session with the Resolver Cluster.
-Note this GSSAPI session will be cached for some time.
 4. Using the session it just established sends a resolve request for the paths it wants to subscribe to.
 All traffic is encrypted using the session.